dwyl/apprenticeship/README.md

 _Most_ companies/organisations only (_want to_) hire
 people who _already_ have "_years_" of experience and not _invest_ in training `new` people.
+In the worst cases we've seen
+companies demand 2-3 years experience for a _junior_ person which is like a kindergarten expecting a 5 year old to know calculus.

 On the _surface_ it can be _tempting_ to only hire "_experienced_" people for technical teams;